-We are funding an important new investment in research infrastructure to maximise the potential of administrative data as a resource for high-quality research in the UK – the Administrative Data for Research (ADR UK).
+We are funding an important new investment in research infrastructure to maximise the potential of administrative data as a resource for high-quality research in the UK – Administrative Data Research UK (ADR UK).

 The success of this project will pave the way for the UK to meet its ambition to become a global leader in big data infrastructure and create something which is world leading.

-To achieve this aim, this ADR UK will work in partnership with the Office for National Statistics (ONS) to strategically acquire and curate admin data and make these available to researchers in a secure way, to drive high-quality research and impact around prioritised policy themes within the UK.
+To achieve this aim, ADR UK is working with the Office for National Statistics (ONS) to strategically acquire and curate admin data and make these available to researchers in a secure way, to drive high-quality research and impact around prioritised policy themes within the UK.
 ESRC and ONS will also be working alongside the chief statisticians for the devolved administrations and their teams at ADR Northern Ireland, ADR Scotland and ADR Wales to deliver the new data infrastructure.

-ADR UK will provide a secure route for accredited researchers to use de-identified data from across government departments, local authorities and health authorities.
-High quality research projects using the data will address major societal challenges and could improve public service provision across a range of areas including education, healthcare and crime.
+ADR UK provides a secure route for accredited researchers to use de-identified data from across government departments, local authorities and health authorities.
+High quality research projects using the data are strategically directed to address major societal challenges and could improve public service provision across a range of areas including education, healthcare and crime.

-Funding has been drawn from the National Productivity Innovation Fund (NPIF) to deliver ADR UK for three years until July 2021, with the budget being managed by us within UKRI.
+Funding has been drawn from the National Productivity Innovation Fund (NPIF) to deliver ADR UK from July 2018 to March 2022, with the budget being managed by us within UKRI.

 Data from lots of sources is already available from the ONS via the Secure Research Service, including data from social and business surveys, registration data and the census.
-Additional data will be acquired, and made available, through the new partnership, and referenced in a data catalogue held by the ONS.
-Information about how to access the new service will be provided in the coming months.
+Additional data is being acquired, and made available, through ADR UK, and referenced in a data catalogue held by the ONS.
+Information about how to access the new service is provided on the ADR UK website.

-Will data be stored safely and securely, in accordance with the Digital Economy Act 2017?
+Is data stored safely and securely, in accordance with the Digital Economy Act 2017?

 All ONS systems are secure and accredited, and all staff working with administrative data hold appropriate security clearance.
 Research access to data will be granted according to the strict controls and restrictions set out in the Digital Economy Act Codes of Practice, and the ONS Approved Researcher scheme.
-Researchers will only be given access to de-identified data, and will not be able to see (for example) the names or addresses of individuals.
+Researchers are only given access to de-identified data, and are not be able to see (for example) the names or addresses of individuals.